 The models I am recommending cost around £70 and £90, which can seem like a lot of money for a fishing reel.
 But keep in mind that these reels have to do most of the work when fighting a big angry carp!

 That’s why it is very crucial that you buy rather heavy artillery right from the start.
 Cheap reels with poor quality will not last long when it comes to carp fishing, which is why you will end up spending more money on frequently buying new reels!
-So, here are two of my favorite baitrunner reels for carp.
+So, here are two of my favourite baitrunner reels for carp.

 Shimano Baitrunner ST 10000 RB